Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Datasets and Methodology

 U-WER will answer question 4.
 To answer question 5, we evaluated our approach with three additional pretrained models (Nemo, WavLM, and Hubert) and across three external datasets (SautiDB, CommonVoices English Accented Dataset, and MedicalSpeech).
 For consistency and better visualization, we considered the top-10 (in terms of frequency) accents across three adaptation rounds and both selection strategies to answer questions 1-4.
 For very low-resource settings, we considered the five accents with the least recording hours.

-We used various GPUs for our experiments: 6 RTX 800, and 4 A100.
-Training and evaluation were conducted over a month.
+For our experiments, we utilized six RTX 8000 GPUs and four A100 GPUs.
+Training and evaluation were conducted over a period of one month.
 Our models have approximately 311 million trainable parameters.
-Each audio sample was normalized and processed at a 16kHz sample rate.
+Each audio sample was normalized and processed at a 16 kHz sample rate.
 We used default parameters from the HuggingFace library for each pretrained model.